sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 ![png]({{ site.url }}/assets/img/Untitled1_13_1.png)

+The segmentation that was obtained shows that network was able to find the school bus, traffic sign in the left-top corner that can't be clearly seen in the image.
+It was able to locate windows at the top-left corner and even made a hypothesis that it is a library (we don't know if that is true).
+It also made a certain number of not so correct predictions.
+Those are usually caused by the fact that the network can only see a part of image when it is centered at a pixel.
+The characteristic of a network that represents it is called _receptive field_.
+Receptive field of the network that we use in this blog is _404_ pixels.
+So when network can only see a part of the school bus, it confuses it with taxi or pickup truck.
+You can see that in the bottom-left corner of segmentation results.

 As we can see above, we got a simple segmentation for our image.
 It is not very precise because the network was originally trained to perform classification